Copenhagen Municipality: Geography

 Copenhagen Municipality is a political division covering the central city (Indre By) and certain additional areas.
 It encloses Frederiksberg Municipality and stretches east to the waterfront.
 Neighboring municipalities are Gentofte, Gladsaxe and Herlev to the north, Rødovre and Hvidovre to the west, and Tårnby to the south.

-The City Hall Square (Rådhuspladsen) is the old centre of the city, from which an old shopping street leads northeast to Kongens Nytorv, which was laid out in the seventeenth century.
+The City Hall Square (Rådhuspladsen) is the old city center, from which an old shopping street leads northeast to Kongens Nytorv, which was laid out in the seventeenth century.
 Christiansborg Palace, which houses the Danish parliament, is located on the islet of Slotsholmen.

 Districts

 The municipality is divided into ten administrative, statistical and tax districts (bydele):